IanMadd/academic/content/portfolio/Data_Tables.md

 ##  [7] "qsec"       "vs"         "am"         "gear"       "carb"
 ```

-You can also change multiple columnames at the same time:
+You can also change multiple column names at the same time:

 ```
 > setnames(MTCarsDT, c("cyl", "disp"), c("cylinders", "displacement"))